-The participant must give consent for protected health information to be shared with the unpaid support person(s), when applicable;
+\ The participant must give consent for protected health information to be shared with the unpaid support person(s), when applicable;

-Any technology used must be HIPAA compliant; and
+\ Any technology used must be HIPAA compliant; and

-The provider will implement reasonable HIPAA safeguards to limit incidental uses or disclosures of protected health information when the participant is in community locations.
-This includes using lowered voices, not using speakerphone, or recommending that the participant and/or unpaid support person(s) move to a reasonable distance from others when discussing protected health information.
+\ The provider will implement reasonable HIPAA safeguards to limit incidental uses or disclosures of protected health information when the participant is in community locations.
+This includes using lowered voices, not using speakerphone, or recommending that the participant and/or unpaid support person(s) move to a reasonable distance from others when discussing protected health information

-- Community Participation Support teleservices are available immediately to the participant and staff can be available for inperson direct services within a maximum of 30 minutes (less if agreed upon by the service plan team).
+- CPS teleservices are available immediately to the participant and staff can be available for in-person direct service within a maximum of 30 minutes (less if agreed upon by the service plan team).